Videosex

 Videosex was a Yugoslav synth-pop band formed in Ljubljana in 1982.
+The band was one of the most prominent acts of the Yugoslav synth-pop scene.

-The band was established in 1982, but the steady lineup was formed in 1983, consisting of Anja Rupel (vocals), Janez Križaj (bass guitar), Iztok Turk (drums), Matjaž Kosi (keyboards) and Nina Sever (keyboards).
-The band soon gained attention from the Yugoslav public, and their debut album, Videosex '84, brought them nationwide popularity.
-During the following years, the band had a number of mainstream hits, often with elements of jazz, maintaining at the same time artistic direction in their work.
+The group was established in 1982, but the steady lineup was formed in 1983, consisting of Anja Rupel (vocals), Janez Križaj (bass guitar), Iztok Turk (drums), Matjaž Kosi (keyboards) and Nina Sever (keyboards).
+The band soon gained attention from the Yugoslav public, and their debut album Videosex '84 brought them nationwide popularity.
+During the following years, the band had a number of mainstream hits, at the same time maintaining artistic direction in their work, introducing elements of jazz into their songs with their second studio album Lacrimae Christi.
 The group ended their activity in 1992, Rupel continuing her career as a solo artist.